ska-telescope/sdp-workflows-procfunc/docs/src/examples/realtime_example.rst

   with work_phase:
       work_phase.ee_deploy_helm('cbf-sdp-emulator')

+      for txn in work_phase.wait_loop():
+          if work_phase.is_sbi_finished(txn):
+              break
+          txn.loop(wait=True)

-On exit from the ``with`` block it waits until the scheduling block instance is finished or cancelled.
+On exiting the ``with`` block it waits until the scheduling block instance is finished or cancelled.
 When the scheduling block instance state is updated, it then removes the execution engine and updates the processing block state.

+TODO: how does the above work?
+It's a bit confusing -- when does the helm deployment happen? before or after the wait_loop finishes? from code it seems before, but doc says after...